 The list goes on.
 In September, American data centre company Equinix opened its fourth UAE facility.
 Last week, Google announced a partnership with Saudi Arabia’s Public Investment Fund, which will reportedly serve as the starting point for a $100b AI hub in the country.
 Sam Altman, meanwhile, has reportedly discussed building data centres with the UAE, only pivoting to domestic facilities when officials in Washington expressed concern about building this vital technology in the Middle East.

-This interest in building data centres abroad is driven by a “power crunch” in the US, according to Konstantin Pilz, a researcher at the Special Competitive Studies Project specialising in semiconductors.
+This interest in building data centres abroad is driven by a “power crunch” in the US, according to Konstantin Pilz, a researcher at the Special Competitive Studies Project specialising in semiconductors who spoke to Transformer in a personal capacity.
 As AI tech giants race to build the large data centres needed for ever more powerful AI, global power requirements for AI data centres are predicted to grow by 130 GW by 2030, according to a report from the Institute for Progress.
 But total American power generation is only likely to grow by 30 GW.

 Tim Fist, one of the report’s authors, told Transformer that the US is likely able to build only a few 5 GW data centres by 2030, even if the government steps in to help.
 A Trump presidency may further exacerbate the problem: the proposed tariffs on foreign imports would sharply bump up the cost of renewable energy, which relies heavily on Chinese components.